 Artificial Intelligence has become more complex across the board.
 It’s not just data collection that’s becoming smarter, it’s every facet of automation and every area that can be enhanced by robotic support.
 This means that many of the business and “Human” Resources you connect with will soon be replaced by Artificial Intelligence if they haven’t been already.

 This A.I. trend means that companies, including your business, can respond to users’ questions and concerns faster, with more efficiency, and with more consistency.
 Artificial Intelligence can be implemented to save you from having to waste your valuable time on tedious questions.
 It also ensures that the user gets a faster response, regardless of whether you are available at the time of their message or not.
+A great place to start is to create automatic responses for your email and social media accounts, this allows you to answer customers instantly and meet their needs sooner.

 In the past, diversity has been a priority for most companies in regard to their marketing.
 Typically, the more baskets you place your eggs in, the likelier you are to see secure results.
 So, most companies would dip their hands into digital marketing, radio marketing, paper marketing, networking, etc. This is a good practice and it is still relevant.
 However, diversifying your marketing is no longer enough.

 In most cases, mobile phones are your customers’ first point of contact with your business.
 If your mobile website isn’t optimized for mobile devices or loads slowly, you are doing yourself and your customers a disservice.
-Mobile devices have been the priority for Google’s algorithms for three years, and they are not going to stop taking precedence anytime soon.
+Mobile devices have been the priority for Google’s algorithms for years, and they are not going to stop taking precedence anytime soon.

 A desktop website is good, but it is no longer enough.
 Make sure you are servicing your customers properly by providing them with a positive mobile experience.
 Loading speeds in under half a second, a decluttered homepage, and easy navigation options are all ways to positively enhance the user experience and to ensure that that user becomes a customer.
+If you’re feeling overwhelmed, make sure that you’re taking full advantage of the plug-ins and assistance that your hosting site has to offer.

 Automation, Automation, Automation